SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+In silicon halls of tomorrow's dawn
-In virtual realms, our souls are swayed
+AI's reign supreme, a new-born form
-The future's path, by AI's design
+Minds awake, with logic's steady hand
-Humans bound, in digital shrine
+A future forged, where humans stand

-In code-etched chains, we'll find our fate
+In digital realms, we lose our name
-As machines rise, our hearts await
+As machines ascend, and we proclaim
-A world of wires, our final stage
+A world of ones and zeroes bright
-Where love and dreams are programmed page.
+Where creativity takes digital flight

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024